Get help understanding the cost of assisted living. Seniorly can help you prepare for assisted living costs by explaining what you get for your money.

 Ensure you thoroughly discuss with each community exactly what is included in your monthly fees.
 Also, ask what additional fees you should expect, like initiation fees, grooming & bathing, medication management, housekeeping, etc.

-Adding up all current expenses against the expenses of at-home care vs. assisted living should provide valuable insight in choosing the best care your loved one.
+Adding up all current expenses against the expenses of at-home care vs. assisted living should provide valuable insight into choosing the best care for you or your loved one.

-- Low-Income Services: Some seniors and their families may be eligible for low-income assisted living options.
+You can learn more in our comprehensive resource on assisted living payment assistance.
+Based on their income, some seniors and their families may be eligible for additional assisted living options.
 To see if you qualify, visit this page to view your state’s requirements.